Breakthru (song)

 "Breakthru" is a song by the British rock band Queen.
 Written by Freddie Mercury and Roger Taylor but credited to Queen, it was released in June 1989 from the album The Miracle.
 The single reached number seven in the UK, and peaked at number 6 in the Netherlands and Ireland, but failed to chart in the US.
 The song is notable for its video where the group is performing the song on an open platform of a fast-moving steam train.

 Song

 The album version of the song begins with 30 seconds of slow vocal harmony.
-It was apparently written by Freddie Mercury for a different song which ended up never being released, "A New Life Is Born".
+It was apparently written by Freddie Mercury for a different song which ended up never being released, "When Love Breaks Up".
 It then abruptly changes to a fast-paced rocker, that was written by Roger Taylor.
 Other song versions were created by either extending or cutting the introduction.
 On the Queen for an Hour interview conducted in 1989, Mercury said that this was a great example of two separate bits coming together to make a final track.
 He commented on how the band had about 30 tracks to work with and only completed a handful, working on all of them at least somewhat.

+Critical reception

+Upon its release as a single, pan-European magazine Music & Media praised "Breakthru" as "up-tempo, basic, highly effective and expertly constructed pop of the very highest quality".
+Based on the "first three or four piano-festooned seconds", Mike Soutar of Smash Hits was optimistic that the song "might be a classic of the 'We Are the Champions'/'Bohemian Rhapsody' mould".
+However, he felt that the song then "degenerates into a bit of a turgid plod in which Queen entirely neglect to insert a chorus [and] Mercury striv[es] to drown out everyone else".

+Tim Nicholson of Record Mirror called it "as pompous as you could possibly imagine a record to be, times 17".
+Phil Wilding of Kerrang! was negative in his review, writing, "For a living legend this is a bit shitty.
+Whatever happened to Queen?"